ronboger/ronboger.github.io/projects.md

 <!-- Piano video iframe -->
 <!-- Musical theatre stuff? -->

 Starting Fall 2016, I began as a piano minor at the Peabody Conservatory at the Johns Hopkins University.
-For Fall 2016, I learned:
+I learned and performed:
 - Chopin Etude Op.
 10 No. 5
 - Beethoven Sonata No. 18
+- Debussy Prelude No. 5 Book 1: Les Collines d'Ancapri
+- Bach French Suite No. 5

+Video recording of one of my performances during Spring 2017:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Z0ooarKfAZY" frameborder="0" allowfullscreen></iframe>

 ---